-3.1 Criteria for considering studies for this review
+5.1 | Criteria for considering studies for this review

-3.1.1 Types of studies
+5.1.1 | Types of studies

-Eligible study designs for questions relating to the effectiveness of the individualised funding intervention included randomised, quasi-randomised and cluster-randomised controlled trials.
-Due to the complex nature of the intervention and attendant ethical constraints, randomisation may not be possible since the aim of individualised funding is to increase choice and control, and randomisation limits this option.
-Therefore, non-randomised studies (e.g. controlled before and after studies, cross-sectional surveys, longitudinal studies or cohort studies) were considered in this part of the review.
-Randomised and non-randomised studies are reported separately.
+Eligible study designs for questions relating to the effectiveness of the individualized funding intervention included randomized, quasi-randomized and cluster-randomized controlled trials.
+Due to the complex nature of the intervention and attendant ethical constraints, randomization may not be possible since the aim of individualized funding is to increase choice and control, and randomization limits this option.
+Therefore, non-randomized studies (e.g., controlled before and after studies, cross-sectional surveys, longitudinal studies or cohort studies) were considered in this part of the review.
+Randomized and nonrandomized studies are reported separately.
 A key feature across the studies was the presence of a control group, in order to ascertain differences across a set of health and social care outcomes.
-As such, single-case designs, pre-post studies without a control group, non-matched control groups, or groups matched in a post-hoc way after results were known, were excluded from the review.
+As such, single-case designs, pre-post studies without a control group, nonmatched control groups, or groups matched in a post-hoc way after results were known, were excluded from the review.